lawik/notes/Data - A post-modern data engine.md

 Make a small abstraction if we can, so that we can swap the interconnect and serialization.
 Time it end-to-end.

-- how many
+- how many entities get processed over a set period of time?
+- How long does it take to process X number of total entries at 1/1000 batch size?
+- What is the min/avg/med/max/p99 latency for 1/10/100/1000/10.000/100.000 entities for the entire pipeline?

 JSON VS Parquet VS Arrow

-This should indicate the gains in terms of end-to-end performance
+This should indicate the gains in terms of end-to-end performance as well as running latency for stream processing.

+Use Fly app with process groups for the demo.

 ### Show a GPU case